Helle Nebelong is a Danish Landscape Architect MAA, MDL and Master of Public Management, MPM.

 For more than ten years Helle was employed by the City of Copenhagen (1994-2006).
 Among others as the team leader of an interdisciplinary team responsible for developing an action plan to improve accessibility in Copenhagen.
 The Technical and Environmental Administration’s strategy "City for All - Improving the accessibility of the Urban Spaces in Copenhagen" was politically adopted in 2005.

 Helle is often a keynote speaker at conferences and universities at home and abroad and she is the author of numerous articles and a book “Vi leger at ...” – unfortunately only in Danish - about children, play and designing nature playgrounds and sensory gardens for children.

 2004-2014 she was president of the Danish Playground Association a NGO whose purpose is to support and develop children's play areas through interdisciplinary exchange of knowledge and experience and ensuring children's right to play.

 Since 2007 Helle is a member of the Nature Action Collaborative for Children Leadership Team representing Europe in the design and planning field.
 NACC’s mission is ”to bring together early childhood educators, representatives of environmental organizations, community planners and environmental designers to effect changes that make developmentally appropriate nature education a sustaining and enriching part of the daily lives of the world’s children.“

 Helle Nebelong believes in the positive influence of nature and beauty on the human balance, physically and mentally.
-Living in this globally and technologically fabulous era, it is crucial that we maintain an inherent biological connection to, and knowledge of, nature.
+Living in this globally and technologically fabulous era, she says, it is crucial that we maintain an inherent biological connection to, and knowledge of, nature.
 Helle is particularly enthusiastic when designing spaces for children where they can play freely, and making physical surroundings accessible and usable for all, including handicapped persons.